PENNSYLVANIA PERSONAL INJURY LAWYERS

 How to File for Workers’ Compensation in Adams County

 After a work-related injury, you must report the accident to your employer.
-In Pennsylvania, you have 120 days to report a work injury, so it’s important to act quickly.
+In Pennsylvania, you only have 120 days to report a work injury, so it’s important to act quickly.
 If you wait too long, you may lose your right to workers’ compensation benefits.

 When you report your injury, be sure to include the following information: